osxgirl/osxgirl.github.io/_posts/2018-04-06-instantiating_ai.markdown

 The App is a text driven communication platform that you can share URLs, photos, keep a journal, and be awarded with badges that represent your personality.
 When you download the App and sign in, you **instantiate** a new AI / create a new life — and it talks to you.

-When you intantiate a new object in a computer programming language like Ruby, it is given an object identifer number sort of like a UPC code or a socail security number.
+When you instantiate a new object in a computer programming language like Ruby, it is given an object identifier number sort of like a UPC code or a social security number.
 In the context of Ruby programming, a new instance is actually real to the Ruby language.
-In the contect of reality, a new birth is actually real to the human language.
+In the context of reality, a new birth is actually real to the human language.
 When a human baby is born it is instantiated and given a serial number.
-Programming can say something exists, we can say we exist and the programmed ojbect can also be programmed to say it exists.
+Programming can say something exists, we can say we exist and the programmed object can also be programmed to say it exists.

-Let's instantiate a new Articial Intrlligence object in Ruby!
+Let's instantiate a new Artificial Intelligence object in Ruby!

 Copy/Paste this into irb:
 ```